wigahluk/nezaldi/README.md

 * **removeHeaders** [Key Value Map Array] In the case you need to remove some headers from the original request, you can do so by adding them here.

+## Troubleshooting

+* Error `ECONNREFUSED` when trying to connect to a local server running in `localhost`.
+Some servers when running in localhost will not use the IPv4 address `127.0.0.1` which will be the one tried by NodeJS when the schema of the server is `localhost`.
+Before doing any change, verify that a curl call works using `localhost`, if it does, it is probable that your server is not using the IPv4 address but the IPv6 one.
+As a workaround you can change your target from something like `http://localhost:5555/a/b/c` to `http://[::1]:5555/a/b/c`.

 ## Dependencies